Colonoscopy

 Please read all the information sent to you by the Endoscopy Department.

 Yes, there are.
 Risk means complications may occur.
-It is important to note that serious complications during colonoscopy are rare.
+It is important to note that serious complications during colonoscopy are rare and for most people, colonoscopy is straightforward.

-We do keep a close eye on you in recovery and in the majority of patients these subside either very quickly (15 – 20 minutes) or over a couple of days.
+We do keep a close eye on you in recovery and in the majority of patients these subside very quickly (15 to 20 minutes) but for some patients this can last a couple of days.
 Over this time bloatedness is common and comes and goes.
-As long as you are passing wind and going to toilet, this will settle down.
+As long as you are passing wind and going to the toilet, this will settle down.

 Bleeding